maybebyte/anthesis/freebsd-entertainment-center.md

 #### Creating the kodi user

-Create a separate user for Kodi (I simply named mine `kodi`, and will refer to this separate user as such for the rest of this article).
+Create a separate user for Kodi (I named mine `kodi`, and will refer to this separate user as such for the rest of this article).
 Make sure to add `kodi` to the `video` group.

     # adduser

-If you forgot to add `kodi` to the `video` group, no problem.
-Just issue the following:
+If `kodi` wasn't added to the `video` group during this process, no problem.
+This can be remedied like so:

     # pw groupmod video -m kodi